Quantum Error Correction for Beginners: Quantum errors: Cause and effect

-Initialization of the qubit can be modeled either using a coherent systematic error model or using the decoherence model.
-The specific methodology depends largely on the physical mechanisms used to initialize the system.
-If a decoherence model is employed, initialization is modeled exactly the same way as imperfect measurement.
-If we have a probability $p_I$ of initialization error, the initial state of the system is given by the mixture,
+Initialization of the qubit can be modeled either using a coherent systematic or incoherent process.
+If an incoherent model is employed, initialization can be modeled essentially the same way as imperfect measurement.
+If we have a probability $p_I$ of initialization error (where $p_I$ encapsulates the internal mechanisms that introduce errors) and we initialize the qubit in the $\ket{0}$ state, the initial state of the system is given by the mixture,

 In contrast, we could consider an initialization model which is achieved via a coherent unitary operation where the target is the desired initial state.
 In this case, the initial state is pure, but contains a non-zero amplitude of the undesired target, for example,